Why Chatbot ROI Case Studies Matter More Than Ever

 - Cart recovery: Expect 15-25% recovery rate on abandoned carts (vs. 3-5% for email alone)

 For most businesses, chatbot platform costs range from $50-$2,500/month depending on volume and features.
 At Conferbot, plans start at competitive rates with all channels, integrations, and analytics included — no per-resolution or per-conversation surcharges that inflate costs as you scale.
+For a detailed comparison of platform pricing at different volumes, see our chatbot pricing comparison guide.

 Was this article helpful?